amirghedira/RentManager-RestAPI-MySQL-/readme.md

 # Features / Technologies
  Well, this small API doesn't include too much functionality, it actually demonstrates the basic way to communicate with MySQL database, retrieving the data, and editing it.
 The main feature this API have are user authentication and manipulating tokens.
 Also protecting some routes to be accessed from non-authenticated users.
-Also manipulating images and saving them in "uploads" folder.
-Also whenever a car or a user is deleted the images will be deleted too for a better storage management.
+Additionally, manipulating images and saving them in "uploads" folder.
+Besides, whenever a car or a user is deleted, the images will be deleted too for a better storage management.
 I will mention the libraries I used below.

 # Platform & Libraries
 ```json